cs4241-22a/a2-shortstack/README.md

 - **User Testing**:
 Gopalan:
 - She enjoyed the aesthetic of the app and found the colors/look pleasing.
 She found it user friendly for the tasks she was completing and had no problems with that.
+Leserman:
+- The headers to the table shift sometimes when a book is added which is annoying, I'd fix this in a future iteration so it didn't.